hobbit19/liteIM/README.md

 User onboarding takes place directly within the bot's chat environment.
 Users are prompted to register with an email address and password, and to enable two-factor authentication with a mobile phone number.
 Upon successful registration and confirmation of the received 2FA code, the user's wallet is ready to use.

-By following simple prompts from the bot, users can then send and receive Litecoin, reveal their balance, and view their recent transaction history.
+By following simple prompts from the bot, users can then send and receive cryptocurrency, reveal their balance, and view their recent transaction history.

-When using the send command, users can send Litecoin to either a valid Litecoin address or to an email address if the recipient is already registered with Lite.IM.
+When using the send command, users can send cryptocurrency to either a valid wallet address or to an email address if the recipient is already registered with Lite.IM.

 The receive command allows users to reveal their wallet address and/or the email address that they registered with.